Skip to content

 You’ll also get the opportunity to work on live design projects, with creative briefs from real clients.

-Explore the work of our graduating students in our Student Showcase.
+Want some inspiration?
+Explore the work of our graduating Class of 2024 in our Student Showcase.

 Compare our courses to find out how this course differs from BArch (Hons) Architecture and BSc (Hons) Architectural Technology.

-NTU is ranked Top 10 in the UK for Architecture graduate prospects (Times and Sunday Times University Guide 2023).
+• Learn from the experts — Architecture at NTU is ranked 1st in the UK for Teaching Quality (Times and Sunday Times Good University Guide, 2025).

-Gain vital experience by undertaking a placement on our sandwich route.
-Previous students have worked at award-winning companies such as BDP, Dalziel & Pow, FITCH, Foster + Partners and Tom Dixon Studio.
+• Complete a paid placement — some students have secured experience with companies including BDP, Dalziel & Pow, FITCH, Foster + Partners and Tom Dixon Studio.

 What you’ll study